gemc/docs/webPage/source/documentation/hitDefinition.rst

    Figure 1: the first track generate two hits.
 The second track is within the TW of the first one, so it does not generate additional hits and its steps add to the previous hits’ steps.

+Notice that lowering a production threshold may not affect the number of hits: there may be more secondaries produced, but these steps may all happen within the same timewindow, thus collecting in the same hit.

 True Information